Assertion: Homosexuality is a genetic, preconceived preference for

 American Christians.

-The visitor to our site who argued against SSM is particularly
+The visitor to our site who raised this argument against SSM was particularly

-concerned about the proposed federal bill that would legalize SSM across
+concerned about the year 2005 federal bill that would legalize SSM across

 Canada.
-This is not liable to have a measurable impact on the total
+This was not expected to have a measurable impact on the total

 population, the racial balance, or the religious diversity of Canada.
 As